SandyRodger/RB130-139/04_coding_with_others/olly_chats.md

    -  `chmod +x calorie_program/today_cals.rb`
    -  add `#! /usr/bin/env ruby` to line 1 of `calorie_tracker/today_cals.yml`
    -  Then it has to be called in context of its directory. ie. `./go.rb`

+## Monday 13th March

+- Try to fix crashing computer

+## Monday 20th March

+### Questions

+- How do I recover my meals folder from Github
+- Why are my variables a different colour now?
+- walk me through this: `p array.reduce(10) { |x, acc| p acc - x}`

+### What I've been up to:

+- creating an assessment todo list
+- breaking my macbook
+- Rebuilding my macbook

+### What we talked about:

+- When I'm going to take the assessment.
+- Olly's start-up idea for a networking simulator game
+-